Justinian I: Life

 As a ruler, Justinian showed great energy.
 He was known as "the emperor who never sleeps" for his work habits.
 Nevertheless, he seems to have been amiable and easy to approach.
 Around 525, he married his mistress, Theodora, in Constantinople.
 She was by profession an actress and some twenty years his junior.
 In earlier times, Justinian could not have married her owing to her class, but his uncle, Emperor Justin I, had passed a law lifting restrictions on marriages with ex-actresses.
 Though the marriage caused a scandal, Theodora would become very influential in the politics of the Empire.
-Other talented individuals included Tribonian, his legal adviser; Peter the Patrician, the diplomat and long-time head of the palace bureaucracy; Justinian's finance ministers John the Cappadocian and Peter Barsymes, who managed to collect taxes more efficiently than any before, thereby funding Justinian's wars; and finally, his prodigiously talented generals, Belisarius and Narses.
+Other talented individuals included Tribonian, his legal adviser; Peter the Patrician, the diplomat and long-time head of the palace bureaucracy; Justinian's finance ministers John the Cappadocian and Peter Barsymes, who managed to collect taxes more efficiently than any before, thereby funding Justinian's wars; and finally, his generals, Belisarius and Narses, responsible for the re-conquest of North Africa and Italy.

-Justinian's rule was not universally popular; early in his reign he nearly lost his throne during the Nika riots, and a conspiracy against the emperor's life by dissatisfied businessmen was discovered as late as 562.
+Justinian's rule was not universally popular; early in his reign he nearly lost his throne during the Nika riots, and a conspiracy against the emperor's life by dissatisfied entrepreneurs was discovered as late as 562.
 Justinian was struck by the plague in the early 540s but recovered.
 Theodora died in 548 at a relatively young age, possibly of cancer; Justinian outlived her by nearly twenty years.
 Justinian, who had always had a keen interest in theological matters and actively participated in debates on Christian doctrine, became even more devoted to religion during the later years of his life.
 He died on 14 November 565, childless.
 He was succeeded by Justin II, who was the son of his sister Vigilantia and married to Sophia, the niece of Theodora.
 Justinian's body was entombed in a specially built mausoleum in the Church of the Holy Apostles until it was desecrated and robbed during the pillage of the city in 1204 by the Latin States of the Fourth Crusade.